-Providers are encouraged to submit claims electronically.
-Electronic claims from fee-for-service (FFS) providers are submitted to the Electronic Data Interchange (EDI) Claims Department.
+Health Net encourages participating providers to submit claims electronically.
+Electronic claims from fee-for-service (FFS) providers are submitted to the Health Net Electronic Data Interchange (EDI) Claims Department.
 An authorized vendor may be used for electronic claim submission.
-The Plan contracts with TransUnion Healthcare to provide claims clearinghouse services for claims submission.
-Contact the EDI Claims Department to establish electronic claims submission or for more information.
+Health Net has contracts with TransUnion Healthcare to provide claims clearinghouse services for Health Net claims submission.
+Contact the Health Net EDI Claims Department to establish electronic claims submission or for more information.